radicalkjax/Athena/docs/USER_GUIDE.md

      ```
    - This will create test container configurations and instances to verify the setup

-For more detailed instructions, see the [Database Setup Documentation](../Athena/docs/DATABASE_SETUP.md).
+For more detailed database setup instructions, see the [Getting Started Guide](./GETTING_STARTED.md#database-setup).

 ## Setting Up API Keys